MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/07-CreateRetailImage.md

 > [!IMPORTANT]
 > If you have more than one custom application that you are including in your retail image, signing them individually with your retail certificate will cause verification collisions when you boot up your retail image on your device.
 This will prevent your apps from running properly.
 Follow the steps in the **Properly Signing and Including Your Applications** section to create a separate Feature .CAB file that contains your retail certificate, to include in your retail image.

+3. Minimize the included Windows IoT Core features.
+You also want to remove any test applications that are included (by default) with test images for Windows IoT Core.
+This includes the IoT Core default application (aka.
+Bertha), along with any other developer tools or testing features.

 ## Properly Signing and Including Your Applications
 If you have one or more custom applications that you want to include in your Windows IoT Core retail image, you need to verify that these applications are signed properly when including them in your retail image.
 Follow these steps for each application you want to include in your image.
 Please note that you can skip Steps 8 and 9 if you only have one application to include.